-The result is a bit-string of width L - R + 1, including the bits numbered from R (which becomes the least significant bit of the result) to L (the most significant bit of the result) from the source operand.
-The conditions $0 \le R \le L \le W$ are checked statically (where W is the length of the source bit-string).
+- Logical shift left and right by a (not-necessarily-known-at-compile-time) non-negative integer value, denoted by << and >> respectively.
+In a shift, the left operand is unsigned, and right operand must be either an expression of type bit or a non-negative integer value that is known at compile time.
+The result has the same type as the left operand.
+Shifting by an amount greater than or equal to the width of the input produces a result where all bits are zero. - Extraction of a set of contiguous bits, also known as a slice, denoted by [H:L], where H and L must be expressions that evaluate to non-negative compile-time known values, and H >= L. The types of H and L (which do not need to be identical) must be numeric (Section 7.4).
+The result is a bit-string of width H L + 1, including the bits numbered from L (which becomes the least significant bit of the result) to H (the most significant bit of the result) from the source operand.
+The conditions 0 <= L <= H < W are checked statically (where W is the length of the source bit-string).
 Note that both endpoints of the extraction are inclusive.
 The bounds are required to be known-at-compile-time values so that the result width can be computed at compile time.
-Slices are also l-values, which means that P4 supports assigning to a slice: e[L:R] = x.
-The effect of this statement is to set bits L through R (inclusive of both) of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
-A slice of an unsigned integer is an unsigned integer.

-• Concatenation of bit-strings and/or fixed-width signed integers, denoted by ++.
+Slices are also l-values, which means that P4 supports assigning to a slice: e[H:L] = x .
+The effect of this statement is to set bits H through L (inclusive of both) of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
+A slice of an unsigned integer is an unsigned integer. - Concatenation of bit-strings and/or fixed-width signed integers, denoted by ++.
 The two operands must be either bit<W> or int<W>, and they can be of different signedness and width.
 The result has the same signedness as the left operand and the width equal to the sum of the two operands' width.
 In concatenation, the left operand is placed as the most significant bits.